 Having a well-executed food photography and styling strategy for your restaurant helps to create a strong brand image and increase customer engagement and interest.

-“Mixing poor cellphone photography with professional shots can work against you,” says Claire Gunn, a photographer who specialises in creating visual assets for top-flight food and hospitality businesses.
+“Mixing poor cellphone photography with professional shots can work against you,” says Claire Gunn, a photographer who specializes in creating visual assets for top-flight food and hospitality businesses.

 “A potential customer might subconsciously feel that if your visuals don’t flow, your menus, service and offering won’t flow well either.”